tardate/LittleCodingKata/README.md

-# 466 Little Coding Katas
+# 467 Little Coding Katas

-> Latest addition :sparkles: [Count Bits (C)](./c/count-bits) - Given a positive number n, count total bits needed to represent it (using C).
+> Latest addition :sparkles: [SDN: Software Defined Networks](./books/sdn-software-defined-networks) - Book notes - SDN: Software Defined Networks: An Authoritative Review of Network Programmability Technologies, by Thomas D. Nadeau, Ken Gray.
+First published January 1, 2013.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about